Pnwcomputers/The-Computer-Handbook/Part III - Computer Maintenance & Care/Chapter 12 - Basic Hardware Maintenance/Chapter12-BasicHardwareMaintenance.md

+---
-## Chapter 12: Basic Hardware Maintenance
+# Chapter 12: Basic Hardware Maintenance

-**Cleaning Your Computer, Managing Heat and Ventilation, Cable Management, When to Upgrade vs Replace**
+## Cleaning Your Computer, Managing Heat and Ventilation
+---

 > "Here's some dust buildup in your system; a deep clean can improve cooling and performance." - From our professional upselling conversations.

-This isn't about becoming a hardware expert - it's about extending your computer's life through simple maintenance that prevents expensive problems.
-Most hardware failures we see are preventable through basic care that takes minutes, not hours.
+After over 20 years of computer security, repairs, and migrations, this chapter gives you the exact strategies and professional realities we use on the front lines to cover **Extending Your Computer's Lifespan Through Simple Care**.

 ### What You'll Learn in This Chapter: